ZHines2/PIOSI/docs/hero-manifestation-guide.md

 - `spicy`: Each "spicy" stat raises the amount the vittle heals for.
 - `caprice`: The hero can randomly boost one of their stats.
 - `fate`: The hero can randomly buff or debuff stats for all heroes.
+- `bulk`: The hero can raise a random stat every time they defeat an enemy.

 ## Best Practices